 Last week, I sat down to sew a few new Christmas gifts for my family and friends.
 Noticing that I ran out of space for my thread spools, I thought I’d first make a cute little bin or two to hold the green, blue and white spools – the ones I use most often.

-I quickly cut two rectangles out of my 'pretty fabric' stash (do you have one too?
+I quickly cut two rectangles out of my ‘pretty fabric’ stash (do you have one too?
 The fabric you simply love and save all the tiny scraps of it?
 Yep, that one.)
-Sewing a straight line was just too boring, so I ended up zigzagging my way through the upper hemline.
+Sewing a straight line seemed just too boring at the moment, so I ended up zigzagging my way through the upper hemline.
 What I got was this little red beauty in the middle of this image:

 Endless possibilities to organize your desk, craft room shelves, kid’s creative corner, as well as that messy kitchen drawer.
 Tons of uses!
 My favorite use: for crafts supplies.
 Really, it’s just perfect to hold your craft supplies.
 Fill one with satin ribbons.
 Or tiny colorful buttons.
 And put it on a shelf in your home.
 Adorable, I know!